I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 For instance, in the olden days of SEO, Google primarily relied on link profiles for pages and domains along with on-page SEO factors to determine what should get prime positioning in search results.
 In other words, high-reputation websites could win keywords on the backs of their reputation alone, rather than the quality of their content.

-Google was more mechanical back then – it relied on link data and the things you said the page was about via on-page metadata.
+Google was more mechanical back then — it relied on link data and the things you said the page was about via on-page metadata rather than the content that was actually presented on your webpage.

-While Google still uses these indicators, it is now more likely to award prime placement to the highest quality content rather than just going with the most reputable site.
+While Google still uses these indicators to a point, it is now more likely to award prime placement to the highest quality content rather than just going with the most reputable site.
+This is great news for you, because it allows your hard work to be recognized and delivered to people on Page 1.
 So what that means for us is that we can often beat powerhouse websites if we create better content that truly satisfies searcher intent.

-This is the gist of it: If you want to write a piece of content on a topic, you should find out what all of the supporting topics are that you could cover to make the piece more thorough.
+With all of the information that was just given to you, this is the gist of it: If you want to write a piece of content on a topic, you should find out what all of the supporting topics are that you could cover to make the piece more thorough.
+Become the subject expert when doing your research, so consumers can come to you with complete confidence and trust.
 Ideally, you don’t want to give the searcher any reason to find more information from another website.
-You want to be the Wikipedia for that topic.
+You want to be the Wikipedia for that subject matter.

 You can get this information manually, or by using a high-powered tool like MarketMuse, or a writer-friendly tool like Clearscope.
-These tools will show you how well you covered all the potential sub-topics searchers are looking for.
+These tools will show you how well you covered all the potential sub-topics searchers are looking for and what areas you may need to improve in.

-Use these tools to create an intuitive content brief that you can hand to a writer who can then create the most thorough piece of content on the web for that topic.
+se these tools to create an intuitive content brief that you can hand to a writer who can then create the most thorough piece of content on the web for that topic.
 Once your content is published and indexed, expect it to take 100-150 days to start generating results.
+Even with all of the research, time and energy that you’ve put into your website, it still takes time for that content to be recognized and distributed.